-Founded in 1956, The International Music Camp Summer School of Fine Arts offers a wide array of cultural study for children and adults alike.
+Founded in 1956, The International Music Camp Summer School of Fine Arts offers a wide array of cultural study for students and adults.
 In weekly sessions, students of all ages gain concentrated knowledge in their particular area of interest.
-While the camp’s name speaks of its foundation in music, Dance, Creative Writing, Painting, Drawing, and several other Fine Arts programs are offered at IMC.
+While the camp name speaks of its foundation in Music, IMC also offers one week summer camp programs in Dance, Creative Writing, Painting, Drawing, Theatre, and several other Fine Arts disciplines.
 A staff of 150+ artist-teachers, internationally noted guest conductors, and outstanding clinicians from the United States and Canada provide instruction to students from around the world.

 All ages and nationalities study at IMC.
-Adults and children from 74 countries practice and learn together each season.
-Instruction ranges from beginning to advanced study, and classes are divided in order to challenge each person to the fullest of his or her ability.
+Adults and students from 84 countries practice and learn together each season.
+Instruction ranges from beginning to advanced study, and classes are divided in order to challenge each person to the fullest of their ability.

 The International Music Camp is a 501(c)(3) non-profit organization in the United States and a registered Charitable Organization in Canada (Registration No. 118970862RR0001).